Velnaris/PhantomTavern/README.md

 ## 📋 Requirements

 - Android 8.0+
-- Your own API key (OpenAI, OpenRouter, or any compatible endpoint)
+- Your own API key (OpenRouter, DeepSeek, OpenAI, or any compatible endpoint)